Here at Blues Union, we strive to help people become better blues dancers. For some, that path leads to teaching, so we’ve created a training program!

 This is what we love and what’s important to us; it’s what we’d like to see from current & future teachers at Blues Union, in their dancing and in their teaching:

-- A basic understanding of and respect for blues dance history and culture.
+- A basic understanding of and respect for blues dance history and its roots in Black/African-American culture.
 Part of this respect includes understanding the blues aesthetic.

 - Dancing that is characterized by the blues aesthetic.
 This includes a grounded, relaxed posture, a pulse that reflects the baseline rhythm of the music, and a lag that echoes the “pocket” found in most blues music.
 For more details, see What is Blues Dancing.

 - Respect for your partner & their creative ideas.
 Dancing where both partners give creative contributions, and those ideas are listened to and built upon between partners.